ozanoguz/fgt-sdn-connector-eks-egress/README.md

 - EKS Cluster
 - EKS Nodegroup

-Run the script using following command.
+Run the script using following command. **Each student will replace his/her student-id below.**

 ```
-./deploy.sh
+./deploy.sh studentxx
 ```

 Deployment will take around 15 mins.
 You can check if EKS cluster is successfully deployed on AWS Console using path "_Services > Elastic Kubernetes Service_"